ffernandolima/confluent-kafka-core-dotnet/docs/Idempotency/RedisIdempotency.md

 ```

 ### Usage and Configuration
 To configure the idempotency handler, use the `WithRedisIdempotencyHandler` method.
-This handler can be added to both the background worker and the background retry worker for idempotent processing.
+This handler can be added to both worker and retry worker for idempotent processing.

-To add the Redis idempotency handler to a Kafka consumer worker:
+To add the Redis idempotency handler to a Kafka worker:

 ```C#
 IServiceCollection services = new ServiceCollection()